Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/markedit.md

 - "I made a thing"
 ---

-A couple days ago I released [markedit][crates-io], a small crate for manipulating unstructured markdown documents.
+A couple days ago I released [markedit][crates-io], a small crate for editing unstructured markdown documents.
 This is a useful enough library that I thought I'd explain the main ideas behind it and potential use cases.

 This originally came about when I was at work, preparing our application's change log before a release for the umpteenth time (we've found the [keep a